gayathrymw/hotel-management-system/README.md

 # hotel-management-system
-created front end and back end files for a sumple hotel management system using React.js and Node.js resp.
+created front end and back end files for a simple hotel management system using React.js and Node.js resp.